biglovisa/crux/README.md

 ### 7. Small improvement

 We might have a lot of tasks and wouldn't want all of them to re-render if only one is edited.
 Now we iterate over the collection of tasks and render all of them in one component, if one item in the collection changes, all tasks - even the unedited ones - will re-render.
-By creating a Task component which can take a singe prop, the task object, we can limit our re-renders to the task that was actually updated.
+By creating a Task component which can take a single prop, the task object, we can limit our re-renders to the task that was actually updated.

 ```
 $ touch src/components/Task.js